jimbobbennett/MobileAppsOfTomorrow-Lab/Workshop/4-CreateLoginPage.md

 ```

 > **About the Code**
+>
+> `ios:Page.UseSafeArea="true"` enables [Safe Areas](https://blog.xamarin.com/making-ios-11-even-easier-xamarin-forms/?WT.mc_id=mobileappsoftomorrow-workshop-jabenn) for iOS; this ensures that the UI will not overlap the iPhone notch
+>
 > `Grid` is the layout for our ContentPage. `Grid` allows us to place UI controls into specified rows and columns on the page.
 We have created a `Grid` with 3 rows.
+>
 > `Button` is a UI control that the user can tap on.
 We have placed our Button in.
 We have added our Button to Row 0.
+>
 > `Image` allows us to display an image on the screen.
 The source for our image is a png file, `Bit_Learning.png` (which we will be importing to our project in the next section).
 We have added our Image to Row 1.

-## 2. Import Bit_Learning.png
+## 2. Importing Bit_Learning.png for our Image

-The image file must be added to each app project because iOS, Android and UWP handle images slightly differently.
+The png file must be added to each app project because iOS, Android and UWP handle images slightly differently.

-The image is provided in multiple resolutions and, at runtime, each device will automatically select the correct image to display based on its screen density, ensuring the image is not pixelated, regardless of the screen density.
+The image is provided in multiple resolutions and, at runtime, each device will automatically select the correct image to display based on its screens pixel-density, ensuring the image is not pixelated, regardless of the screen size.

 You can read more about this [in the Xamarin docs](https://docs.microsoft.com/xamarin/xamarin-forms/user-interface/images?tabs=vswin&WT.mc_id=mobileappsoftomorrow-workshop-jabenn).

 ### 2a.
-Import Bit_Learning.png, Android
+Importing Bit_Learning.png, Android

-Android stores images in the `Resources/drawable` folders, with different `drawable` folders for different device resolutions - so `drawable-hdpi` for high density screens, `drawable-xhdpi` for extra high density screens and so on.
-Images of different resolutions are put into these folders.
+Android stores images in the `Resources/drawable` folders, with different `drawable` folders for different device resolutions; `drawable-hdpi` for high density screens, `drawable-xhdpi` for extra high density screens, etc. Images of different resolutions are put into these folders.

 1. In the Visual Studio Solution Explorer, navigate to **HappyXamDevs.Android** > **Resources**